Safe for Dogs

 Can Dogs Eat Turkey?
-Yes — Plain Cooked, Remove Bones and Skin
+Yes — Plain Cooked, No Skin Bones or Seasoning

 This food is generally safe for dogs when prepared properly.